This tutorial features the Feast Plugin, which enhances and extends your theme to improve SEO, pagespeed, accessibility and user experience.

 Conditionally display modified date

-Version 7.6.0 of the Feast Plugin automatically hides the modified date if it's less than 7 days after the published date, to improve user experience.
+The Feast Plugin automatically hides the modified date if it's less than 7 days after the published date, to improve user experience.
 It just isn't useful to know if a post was updated immediately after publishing.

 For example, if you published a post on October 1st and modified it on October 6th, only the published date will show.